brucehoward-physics/SBN_CR/CR-From-Home/README.txt

 If you have a Linux distribution, you can run the programs by double-clicking the ".desktop" item corresponding to it.
 Allow it to run, and then you should see it becomes an icon that launches the needed terminal :)

 To set up the desktop icons, run the setup_icons.sh file from this directory.
-It will replace the Exec and Icon lines with the proper working area for your system, by doing a PWD and using sed to replace the lines...
+It will make the .desktop files for you so that you can execute them.
+It turns out .desktop needs an absolute path, so this script runs an 'echo $PWD' to get the area...

 If you have a Mac OS, then you should instead run the program from the scripts subdirectory.
 They are executable, so if you cd into the directory you can do, for example,

-   ./vncDAQ.sh
+   ./setup_tunnel

 to tunnel to the DAQ machine.
-Then go to a web browser and go to the necessary address.
+If you're running on Mac or Linux with Firefox, hopefully it will load the page for you.
+If not, go to a web browser and go to the necessary address.

 NOTES:

-We're working on a version that will make this even more seamless...

 (TODO: is there a .desktop equivalent for Mac?)